DeepThePatel/website/README.md

 This repository is a compilation of files used to construct my personal website.
 Any feedback is appreciated.
 Contact information can be found at the bottom of my website.
+This website was made in HTML/CSS using the VSCode IDE and published using GitHub pages.